 But perhaps we don’t realize how bad the problem actually is.
 According to a new psychology paper, our political passions can even undermine our very basic reasoning skills.
+More specifically, the study finds that people who are otherwise very good at math may totally flunk a problem that they would otherwise probably be able to solve, simply because giving the right answer goes against their political beliefs.
+The study, by Yale law professor Dan Kahan and his colleagues, has an ingenious design.
+At the outset, 1,111 study participants were asked about their political views and also asked a series of questions designed to gauge their “numeracy,” that is, their mathematical reasoning ability.
+The result?
 8 Common Thinking Mistakes Our Brains Make Every Day and How to Prevent Them.
 12.3K Flares Filament.io 12.3K Flares × Get ready to have your mind blown.

 Seven tricks your brain is playing on you.
 (NaturalNews) We all want to believe we are tough to fool.